 Pending on what an organisation does, we can find during the Discovery consultation phase that there’s a real divide of employees within it.
 For example, some of the employee population may be office based, some work in a factory and others out on the road.
 This means you must manage the expectations of very different types of people in different working environments.

-Typically, messages are created by people who are seen to sit in the ‘ivory tower’ who don’t get the real-world of its organisation and what it does.
+Typically, messages are created by people who are seen to be in an ivory tower and who don’t get the real-world of the organisation.
 The messages they communicate really don’t resonate with a large population and are often received negatively.
 Therefore, it’s critical to know your audiences, have them represented in the focus groups; and, to create a message bank for each of them.

 To avoid a ‘talk to the hand’ incident, communications during technology change should be collaborative and inclusive.
 Listening, learning and adapting plays a vital part of the process, so that what you say is trustworthy and received openly by most employees.
 If you’d like help in communicating your technology change, get in touch with us.